mayonesa/zio-airlines/README.md

 made, however.

 ### Part 2: Put it to REST
-- Use ZIO-HTTP (and ZIO-JSON) to make the application RESTful (For the adventurous type, there's a [DSL under development](https://github.com/kitlangton/zio-app) that may make ZIO-HTTP more palatable)
+- Use [ZIO-HTTP](https://dream11.github.io/zio-http/) (and most likely [ZIO-JSON](https://zio.github.io/zio-json/)) to
+make the application RESTful (For the adventurous type, there's a [DSL under development](https://github.com/kitlangton/zio-app) that may make ZIO-HTTP more palatable)
 - Endpoint API:
   - `GET: /flights/` - returns an anonymous JSON array of all flight numbers